edmundo93/marvel-app/README.md

 There are a method which take the requests and add the necessary query params.
 It´s not necessary implements your query params.

+> [!WARNING]
+> The Marvel API not works fine and it takes so much time for return the info.
+> Sometimes the API return an empty response but there is a fallback modal to reload and request again.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.